dbactual/thomaspaine/content/pages/resources/was-thomas-paine-a-disheveled-drunk.md

 ---
-Title: Was Thomas Paine a disheveled drunk?
+title: Was Thomas Paine a disheveled drunk?
 ---
    No.  Again, most of the "biographies" and myths about Paine originate from the early slander campaign by the British royalty and the Federalists, and